 Christ's method alone will give true success in reaching the people.
 The Savior mingled with men as one who desired their good.
 He showed His sympathy for them, ministered to their needs, and won their confidence.
-Then He bade them, "Follow Me" (Christian Service, p.
+Then He bade them, 'Follow Me'" (Christian Service, p.
 119).

-This method of understanding the mentality of youth requires a genuine love and care.
+This method of understanding the mentality of youth requires a genuine sympathy.